duyhelloworld/java-learning/DesignPatterns/README.md

 # Design Pattern - One of success keys for good software developers

-*`This essay's example is written in Java.
-Please get the basic Java core and OOP skills first, and you can mark it somewhere in your device to read later`*
+*`This essay's examples are written in Java.
+Please get the basic Java core and OOP skills first, or you can mark it somewhere in your device to read later`*

 ## What Is Design Pattern?
-What's it solve
 - First, let back to the past, when programming is only inceptive structure.
 Our forerunners in the profession has developed the typical app several time, based on Object-Oriented programming languages.
-They __meet the same problem__,__follow a conception__ and __do the same solution__.
+They __meet the same problem__,__follow a conception__ and __work in the same solution__.

-    But noone make it more __architectural__ and aggregate this solutions, or make it more 'easy-access' for other junior.
+But noone make it more __architectural__ and aggregate these solutions, or make it more 'easy-access' for other junior.

+    So, the software development process often extended caused many negative impacts:
+> - Consuming a lot of effort, time, and money of customers, reducing the credibility of the business
+> - Decreasing the product lifespan
+> - Easy lead to potential vulnerabilities or overlooked issues
+> - Make difficulties in maintaining and upgrading the project in the future
+> - Causing challenges for developers to unify common conventions.

+- Over time, Libraries and frameworks appeared, supported much for making faster software development process and went a long towards a development model where we can just pick and choose componets and plug them right in.
+But... they don't help p us structure our own applications in ways that are easier to understand, more maintainable and flexible.
+That’s where Design Patterns come in.

-- In  1995, there are four person - senior developer who aggregate and write to the [Design Patterns: Elements Of Reusable Object-Oriented Software]("http://www.amazon.co.uk/Design-patterns-elements-reusable-object-oriented/dp/0201633612") - the "bible" of many software developer over time (The authors is call `"Gang of Four"`).
-This book has architect 23 "forms" of solution for developer in OOP language (Later, some language's owner operater like Oracle(Java) and Microsoft(C#) has support many features for their language based in them).
-[Link](https://www.oracle.com/technical-resources/articles/javaee/j2eepatterns.html)
+- In  1995, there are 4 senior developers who aggregate and write to the [Design Patterns: Elements Of Reusable Object-Oriented Software]("http://www.amazon.co.uk/Design-patterns-elements-reusable-object-oriented/dp/0201633612") - the "bible" of many software developer over time (The authors is call `"Gang of Four"`).
+This book has architect 23 "forms" for developers to structure classes and objects to solve certain problems in many OOP languages.
+It encouraged the "big techs" like Oracle(Java) and Microsoft (C#) on supporting most of features for their language to conform with these "forms").

     These "forms" is called "design pattern" - which we will explore today.

+### What's it solve?

 Like data structures and algorithms, it isn't in a special programming language , but it can implement easiest and powerest in the OO programming language (general and pure like Java, C# or support for OOP like Python, C++, JavaScript).
-`It's just the pattern for one or some problem which it can solve effectively.`
+`Each design patterns just is the pattern for one or some problem which it can solve effectively.`

-- Design Patterns is divided into layers, based on **level of problem** you meet (medium, difficult), not your **coding level**.
-So, please don't use it for show off your ability by using so much design patterns.
-It may have the opposite effect and make other problem. **It's created to solve the complex problem, not to make the problem more complex.**

 ___
 `Definition`: "In software engineering, a design pattern is a general repeatable solution to a commonly occurring problem in software design.
 It offer a best practice approach to support object-oriented software design, which is easier to design, implement, change, test and reuse."
 ___

 ## How's a Design Pattern structured?
-- Each design pattern solve it's problem, and base on them, it suggest a design pattern which is most suitable and approciated conception and implementation.
+- Each design pattern solve it's problem, and base on the problem, it suggest one or more design pattern which is  suitable and approciated (in both conception and implementation).
-- Best practice of learning Design Patterns is follow 3 issue of this design pattern :
+- Best practices of learning Design Patterns is follow 3 issue of this design pattern :
 > + Problem : "What's it solve?"
 > + UML     : "How's it look?"
 > + Code example : "How to implement it?"